5.6.8.6 Computer Implemented Inventions, Mere Schemes, and Business Methods

 Hytera Communications Corporation Ltd v Motorola Solutions Inc [2024] FCAFC 168

 The patent in question relates to Time Division Multiple Access (TDMA) technology which allows a frequency band within the radio frequency spectrum to be divided into timeslots so that more than one person can use the same channel.
-The patents seek to address a problem of scanning time required to find activity of interest; by transmitting information from a base radio to a subscriber unit wherein the first information indicates certain activity is present, this information being compared to information prestored in the subscriber unit.
+The patent seeks to address a problem of scanning time required to find activity of interest; by transmitting information from a base radio to a subscriber unit wherein the first information indicates certain activity is present, this information being compared to information prestored in the subscriber unit.
 If there is a match in these two pieces of information, then the subscriber unit locks onto the channel of interest.
 The Full Court referred to primary judge’s findings as follows:

 “The primary judge found that the 355 patent improved the way a particular class of computers, being base stations and subscriber units, scan frequencies.
 His Honour reasoned that the problem of the scanning speed is a problem of computer programming and is relevantly indistinguishable to the problem in IBM of curve drawing on computers.
 Curve drawing on computers required the use of processing-expensive floating point arithmetic.
 This kind of floating point arithmetic was expensive in terms of system resources.
 The solution in that case, being the deployment of an algorithm which removed the need to use floating point arithmetic, resulted in an improvement in computer technology.
 His Honour said that the same was true in the context before him.